maduhu/cloudstack-docs/rtd/source/concepts.rst

 Management Server installation and up to tens of thousands of hosts using any of several networking technologies.

 Management Server Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The management server orchestrates and allocates the resources in your cloud
+The management service orchestrates and allocates the resources in your cloud
 deployment.
+We refer to the host of the management service as the management server.

-The management server typically runs on a dedicated machine or as a virtual
+The management service can run on a dedicated physical host or as a virtual
 machine.
-It controls allocation of virtual machines to hosts and assigns
+It controls the allocation of virtual machines to hosts and assigns
 storage and IP addresses to the virtual machine instances.
 The Management
-Server runs in an Apache Tomcat container and requires a MySQL database for
+Service runs in an Apache Tomcat container and requires a MySQL database for
 persistence.

-The management server:
+The management service:

--  Provides the web interface for both the adminstrator and end user.
+-  Provides the web interface for both the administrator and end user.

--  Provides the API interfaces for both the CloudStack API as well as the EC2
+-  Provides the API interfaces for the CloudStack API.
-   interface.

 -  Manages the assignment of guest VMs to a specific compute resource
 -  Manages the assignment of public and private IP addresses.
 -  Allocates storage during the VM instantiation process.
 -  Manages snapshots, disk images (templates), and ISO images.
 -  Provides a single point of configuration for your cloud.

 Cloud Infrastructure Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~